Get free guidance and exclusive deals to grow your business with business.com+

 Open row

-Businesses try to improve productivity in various ways, including eliminating workplace distractions and automating processes.
-Surveillance and tracking software are other methods employers use to improve operations.
+Businesses try to improve productivity in various ways, ranging from eliminating workplace distractions to shoring up security protocols.
+Surveillance and tracking software are widely adopted methods employers use to improve operations.

-Employee monitoring technologies have become more prevalent in recent years, especially as the rapid growth of digital technology has streamlined surveillance platform use.
+Employee monitoring technologies have become more prevalent in recent years, especially as the rapid growth of hybrid work models has streamlined surveillance platform use.
 However, workplace privacy is also a top priority.
 If you plan to use employee monitoring technology, it’s crucial to understand how federal and state laws affect it and the best ways to implement these tools at your business.

 Editor’s note: Need employee monitoring software for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.